Which place is cheaper, Barcelona or Beijing?

 Both Barcelona and Beijing are popular destinations to visit in the winter with plenty of activities.
 Many travelers come to Beijing for the museums, the shopping scene, and the cuisine.
 Also, many visitors come to Barcelona in the winter for the museums, the shopping scene, and the cuisine.

 Be prepared for some very cold days in Beijing.
 Beijing is much colder than Barcelona in the winter.
-The temperature in Beijing is usually -4°C (26°F) in January, and Barcelona stays around 9°C (48°F).
+The daily temperature in Beijing averages around -4°C (26°F) in January, and Barcelona fluctuates around 9°C (48°F).

 The sun comes out a lot this time of the year in Beijing.
 Beijing usually receives more sunshine than Barcelona during winter.
 Beijing gets 201 hours of sunny skies, while Barcelona receives 146 hours of full sun in the winter.